 Use only Tester 57001-1394 with new battery at room temperature for this test.
 A tester other than the Kawasaki Hand Tester should show different readings.

-If a megger or a meter with a large-capacity battery is used, the ignition coil will be damaged.
+If a megger or a meter with a large-capacity battery is used,

 ★ If the tester does not read as specified, replace the coil.